shtse8/DartScript/memory-bank/systemPatterns.md

 - **Facade Pattern:** (Goal) For the Dart DOM abstraction layer.
 - **Bootstrap Pattern:** Using a dedicated JS module (`app_bootstrap.js`) to load and initialize the WASM application.
+- **Virtual DOM Node Pattern:** Using `VNode` objects to represent the desired DOM structure in memory.